 - Make recommendations about salary adjustments for CAN Executive Director.

 Section 5.01 CAN Board of Directors

 - Membership The CAN Board of Directors will be comprised of up to two members representing each of the CAN Partner organizations.
-CAN Board of Directors shall be a member of the elected board of the organization or an executive director of the organization.
+CAN Board of Directors shall be a member of the board of the organization or executive-level staff of the organization.
 The CAN Community Council will have two seats on the CAN Board of Directors represented by the Chair and Vice Chair of the CAN Community Council, or Community Council members appointed by these officers.

 - Term All terms shall begin on January 1 and shall end on December 31 of the calendar year.
 The length of term of membership shall be determined by the partner organization, but a term of at least two years is recommended.
 Each organization's board or governing body will appoint its representatives to the CAN Board of Directors and shall notify the CAN Executive Director of the name or names of these representatives for the coming calendar year by November 30th of the current year.
 A CAN Partner organization's board or governing body may change the person(s) who represent the Partner organization at any time during the year with notice to the CAN Executive Director.